-In compliance with Section 2(b) of the Act on Auditors, the other information comprises the information included in the Annual Report other than the financial statements and auditor's report thereon.
+In compliance with Section 2(b) of the Act on Auditors, the other information comprises the information included in the Annual Report other than the financial statements, consolidated financial statements and auditor's reports thereon.
 The Board of Directors is responsible for the other information.
 As part of our responsibilities related to the audit of the financial statements, we are obliged to express our opinion on the other information.